pprunty/pprunty.github.io/posts/02-magikarp.md

 ---

 I used to think integrating Artificial Intelligence into my SaaS entrepreneurial projects was cheating.
-Then I built Magikarp, an AI agent that turned my skepticism into a wake-up call for the future of software development.
+Then I built Magikarp, an Artificially Intelligent (AI) agent that turned my skepticism into a wake-up call for the future of software development.
 In just 11 hours, I created an AI agent that could do the work of an entire data science team.

 So, what is Magikarp?

 ## An Unconventional Interview Experience

 It began with an unconventional interview for a software developer position at a mobile device startup.
 Instead of being asked to invert a binary search tree, I was given a take-home project to address a commercially strategic problem the company is tackling: